-The Company's regulatory balances are recognized for rate setting and financial reporting purposes if the EUB approves the regulatory treatment or if management believes the regulatory treatment is probable.
+The Company has adopted IFRS 14 as at March 31, 2016.
+Under IFRS 14, regulatory balances are recognized for rate setting and financial reporting purposes if the EUB approves the regulatory treatment or if management believes the regulatory treatment is probable.

-Regulatory debit balances are recognized if it is probable that future billings in an amount at least equal to the deferred costs will result from inclusion of that cost in allowable costs for rate-making purposes.
+Regulatory debit and credit balances are recognized if it is probable that future billings or credits to rate payers in an amount at least equal to the deferred cost or benefit will result from inclusion of those elements in allowable inputs for rate-making purposes.
 The regulatory debit balances are assessed on an ongoing basis for recoverability and should management no longer consider it probable that an asset will be recovered, the deferred costs are charged to earnings in that period.